TianYu-00/DST-WhereIsIt/README.md

         - [x] Update more base entities
         - [x] Volt goat herd position
         - [x] Repeat previous entity search
+        - [x] Clear old directional beam when new beam is generated
         - [ ] Pin/Favourite entity
+        - [ ] Allow players to have their own keybinds

+### Pin/Favourite entity
+menu:favourite/unfavourite
+- crafting_menu.xml
+- favorite_checked.tex
+- favorite_unchecked.tex

+How should we handle favourites? set persist string?

+### Allow users to have their own keybinds

+- Move all keybinds to in game instead of mod config.